Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

-\textbf{Dataset description for the PAirMax dataset.} The PAirMax dataset\cite{vivone2021benchmarking} is composed of 14 panchromatic and multispectral image pairs which are collected over different landscapes by different satellites.

-\begin{itemize} \item The GeoEye-1 ground sample distance is 0.46m for the PAN band and 1.84m for the blue, green, red and near-infrared bands. \item The WorldView-2 ground sample distance is 0.46m for the PAN band and 1.84m for eight MS bands. \item The WorldView-3 ground sample distance is 0.31m for the PAN band and 1.24m for eight MS bands. \item The WorldView-4 ground sample distance is 0.31m for the PAN band and 1.24m for the four MS bands. \item The SPOT-7 ground sample distance is 1.5m for the PAN band and 6m for the four MS bands. \item Pléiades-1B ground sample distance is 0.7m for the PAN band and 2.8m for the four MS bands. \end{itemize}
+\textbf{Dataset description for the PAirMax dataset.} The PAirMax dataset\cite{vivone2021benchmarking} is composed of 14 PAN and MS image pairs which are collected over different landscapes by various satellites.
+The detailed parameters for different satellite images are as follows: \begin{itemize} \item The GeoEye-1 ground sample distance is 0.46m for the PAN band and 1.84m for the blue, green, red and near-infrared bands. \item The WorldView-2 ground sample distance is 0.46m for the PAN band and 1.84m for eight MS bands. \item The WorldView-3 ground sample distance is 0.31m for the PAN band and 1.24m for eight MS bands. \item The WorldView-4 ground sample distance is 0.31m for the PAN band and 1.24m for the four MS bands. \item The SPOT-7 ground sample distance is 1.5m for the PAN band and 6m for the four MS bands. \item Pléiades-1B ground sample distance is 0.7m for the PAN band and 2.8m for the four MS bands. \end{itemize} The experiments on this dataset focus on ablation study.

+\textbf{Dataset description for the PAirMax-RGB dataset.} To validate the performance of the diffusion model (trained on Imagenet\cite{dhariwal2021diffusion}, named ``256x256\_diffusion\_uncond.pt"), we created an RGB image sub-dataset derived from PAirMax.
+The RGB channels of ground truth image correspond to the RGB channels of the original MS\_LR image from the FF path.
+We cropped the upper-left $256\times256$ pixels region of the MS\_LR images and applied percentile stretching (0.25\%-99.75\%) to process the images, resulting in the final RGB ground truth images.
+For experiment simplification, the PAN image was generated by averaging the RGB image channels with equal weighting.
+This dataset contains a total of 9 ground truth images and is referred to as PAirMax-RGB.

-\subsubsection{Comparison methods}
+\subsection{Comparison methods}

 We evaluate the different methods in comparison with state-of-art methods.
+For WV3 New York dataset, the comparison methods include our methods(PCS and PMRA) and methods in the literature\cite{deng2022machine}\cite{vivone2020new}.
+Since we used the same dataset, same comparison methods and their codes\cite{deng2022machine}\cite{vivone2020new}, the visual appearances of different comparison methods are consistent with the results in \cite{deng2022machine}.

-The comparison methods include: GSA(\cite{wang2005comparative}), MTF-GLP-CBD(\cite{alparone2007comparison}), Prior component substitution(PCS), Prior multiresolution analysis (PMRA).
-We also compare the methods with(without) the down-sampling enhancement(DSE).
+For Chikusei dataset and PAirMax dataset, we focus on the comparison of our methods with those methods that align with the generalized inverse illustration.
+The comparison methods include: GSA\cite{wang2005comparative}, MTF-GLP-CBD\cite{alparone2007comparison}, Prior component substitution(PCS), Prior multiresolution analysis (PMRA).For PAirMax dataset, we also compare the methods with(without) the down-sampling enhancement(DSE).

+For PAirMax-RGB, we focus on the validating the improvement of our methods combing with the diffusion priors.
+The comparison methods include: GSA, GSA+diffusion, MTF-GLP-CBD, PCS, and PCS +diffusion.